 Here are several reasons why this might be taking place:

-• Your heat pump doesn’t have enough airflow because it’s obstructed by snow, bushes or yard waste.
+• Your heat pump doesn’t have enough airflow because it’s blocked by snow, bushes or yard debris.

 • A part is not working, which may include the reversing valve, relays, controls or sensors.